spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 | HTTPS | `git clone https://github.com/improbableio/UnrealEngine.git -b 4.20-SpatialOSUnrealGDK` |
 | SSH |`git clone git@github.com:improbableio/UnrealEngine.git -b 4.20-SpatialOSUnrealGDK`

 2\.
-To build Unreal server-workers for SpatialOS deployments, you need to build the Unreal Engine fork targeting Linux.
+To build Unreal server-workers for SpatialOS deployments you need to build the Unreal Engine fork targeting Linux.
 This requires cross-compilation of your SpatialOS project and the Unreal Engine fork.

 In Unreal's [Compiling for Linux](https://wiki.unrealengine.com/Compiling_For_Linux) documentation, in the **getting the toolchain** section, click **v11 clang 5.0.0-based** to download the **v11_clang-5.0.0-centos7.zip** archive, then unzip this file into a suitable directory.